-- Portfolio managers are responsible for managing the fund's portfolio and ensuring that the portfolio is in compliance with the Investment Policy Statement (attached and on Blackboard).
+- Portfolio managers are responsible for managing the fund's portfolio and ensuring that the portfolio is in compliance with the Investment Policy Statement (attached and on Canvas).

 Managing the portfolio includes making decisions on whether to take a position in a security and, if so, how large a position, as well as when to add to a position, decrease a position, or close out a position, including ETFs.
-Portfolio managers meet at least weekly with their analysts to make such determinations. - Portfolio managers report on the fund's activities to the class on a weekly basis.
-These portfolio updates include, at a minimum: - The positions in the portfolio - The contribution of each position to the portfolio return - The performance and risk profile of the portfolio
+Portfolio managers meet at least weekly with their analysts to make such determinations. - Portfolio managers schedule weekly (or more frequent) meetings of all investment committee members (that is, all PMs and analysts for the fund) assigned to the portfolio.
+These portfolio team meetings must take place in person.
+They are an important part of the AMP process. - Portfolio managers report on the fund's activities to the class on a weekly basis.
+Attachment I contains the specific requirements and suggestions for content of the portfolio updates. - Portfolio managers assist in evaluating analyst recommendations and are also welcome to present their own stock pitches. - Portfolio managers document the ordering of trades using the AMP Trade Order Request Form (on the course website in spreadsheet form).